r-a-j-d-e-e-p-m-u-k-h-e-r-j-e-e/JAVA-APPLICATION/README.md

 ### Drums app GUI
 Open the DrumsApp.java file as found under the src folder in Drums and Guitar branch and run it.
 It will launch a GUI that represents a virtual drum set.
 You can see the different buttons for the various different parts of a drum set.
 Clicking on the respective buttons will generate the corresponding music for it.

+### Calculator app
+Open the Calculator.java file as found under the src folder in master branch and run it.
+It will launch the GUI for a scientific calculator that is able to perform addition, subtraction, trignometric ratios, inverse trignometric, logarithmic, etc. Click on the buttons to perform whichever function you want to.

+### Graphing calculator app
+Open the calc.java file as found under the src folder in master branch and run it.
+It will launch the GUI for a graphing calculator that is able to graph out functions based on the equation entered as is displayed in the window as bounded by XMin and XMax for X-axis and YMax and YMin for Y-axis.
+Currently it is set for a scatter plot but it can be changed if you so desire by replacing scatterchart with linechart throughout.